Antony Khrapovitsky

 Metropolitan Anthony (Митрополит Антоний, secular name Aleksey Pavlovich Khrapovitsky, Алексей Павлович Храповицкий; 17 March (O.S.)
-1863 – 10 August 1936) was a bishop of the Russian Orthodox Church in the Russian Empire, the Metropolitan of Kiev and Galicia, who after the defeat of Gen Pyotr Wrangel′s White Army in South Russia in November 1920 emigrated and in 1921 settled down in Sremski Karlovci, Serbia.
+1863 – 10 August 1936) was a bishop of the Russian Orthodox Church in the Russian Empire, the Metropolitan of Kiev and Galicia, who after the defeat of Gen Pyotr Wrangel's White Army in South Russia in November 1920 emigrated and in 1921 settled down in Sremski Karlovci, Serbia.
 He, along with several other Russian bishops in exile, established an independent Russian church administration that sought to embrace all Russian Orthodox diaspora, known as the Russian Orthodox Church Outside Russia (ROCOR).

 Biography

 In Russia

 Aleksey Pavlovich Khrapovitsky was born in Russia on 17 March (O.S.)
 1863 in Vatagino, Krestetsky Uyezd, Novgorod Governorate (now Okulovsky District, Novgorod Oblast), the son of a noble landowner and general.

 After receiving secular secondary education at the 5th Petersburg Gymnasium, in a move that was at the time highly unusual for a young man of his pedigree and education, he studied at the Saint Petersburg Theological Academy, from which he graduated in 1885.
 In that year he became a monk and was given the name Antony in honor of St. Antony the Roman of Novgorod.
+In 1886 Antony taught at a theological academy in Kholm.

 From 1887, he taught at the Academy where he had studied, and in 1890, he was appointed as rector of the St Petersburg seminary and raised to the rank of archimandrite.
 Later he was appointed rector of the Moscow Theological Academy in the Trinity Lavra of St. Sergius (1890–1894), then in 1895 he was transferred to the post of rector of the Kazan Theological Academy (until 1900).

 On 7 September 1897, Archimandrite Anthony was consecrated Bishop of Cheboksary, vicar of the Kazan diocese.

 On 14 July 1900, he was transferred to Ufa as Bishop of Ufa and Menzelinsk.
-As a significant part of the residents of the Ufa province were Muslim, Bishop Anthony worked on missionary efforts in his diocese.
+As a significant part of the residents of the Ufa province were Muslims and Priestless Old Believers, Bishop Anthony worked on missionary outreach in his diocese.

+In 1902 or 1903 together with Amvrosiy Bulgakov, head of Pochaiv Lavra, Antony travelled to Eastern Galicia and Bukovyna, visiting the Greek Catholic Cathedral of St. George in Lviv.
+During that period he corresponded with Greek Catholic metropolitan Andrey Sheptytsky, who strove to restore Byzantine Rite practices in his church.